Eschatologue/CM_wiki/docs/character-creation/origin/species/dragonborn.md

 Each ancestry provides a damage resistance and a Breath Weapon, which shares the same range and area of effect but different damage type and :d20-save: **Saving Throws**, all breath weapon also increases in damage at certain levels.

-When you take the :rsc-a: **Attack** Action on your turn, you can replace one of your attacks with an exhalation of destructive energy determined by your Ancestry, under the rules below:
+When you take the **:rsc-a: Attack**{ .rsc } Action on your turn, you can replace one of your attacks with an exhalation of destructive energy determined by your Ancestry, under the rules below:

 ***Breath Weapon Damage***
 Breath Weapon damage is 1d10 with its damage type determined based on Dragonborn Ancestry.
 The damage increases by 1d10 when you reach character Level 6 (2d10), Level 11 (3d10), and Level 17 (4d10).